 To make investing in developing countries more precise, the investment community has created a separate sub-category called “frontier markets.”
 These so-called emerging underperformers suffer from immature economies, corruption, poor natural resources, and limited opportunities for investors to make money.

-For example, MSCI creates a variety of indexes — or benchmarks — that track the performance of stocks in emerging-market countries.
+For example, financial investment company Morgan Stanley Capital International creates a variety of indexes — or benchmarks — that track the performance of stocks in emerging-market countries.
 It groups developing nations as follows:

-- Egypt, Qatar, Turkey, Saudi Arabia, and the United Arab Emirates
+- The Czech Republic, Egypt, Greece, Hungary, Poland, Qatar, Russia, Saudi Arabia, South Africa, Turkey, and the United Arab Emirates

 - China, India, Indonesia, Korea, Malaysia, Pakistan, Philippines, Taiwan, and Thailand

-- Croatia, Estonia, Lithuania, Kazakhstan, Romania, Serbia, Slovenia, Bosnia, Herzegovina, Bulgaria, and Ukraine
+- Croatia, Estonia, Lithuania, Kazakhstan, Romania, Serbia and Slovenia

 - Bangladesh, Sri Lanka, and Vietnam